BUSINESS AUDIT

 Benefits of Business Audit:-

-2. Root out productivity killers – Doing an audit can help you spot fraud, employee theft, and operating inefficiencies.
+1. Send a signal to investors and lenders – If you’re looking to raise capital for your business, having audited financial statements can boost confidence of investors and lenders in your company.2.
+Root out productivity killers – Doing an audit can help you spot fraud, employee theft, and operating inefficiencies.
 In turn, that can help you to achieve profitability or increase your profit margin.

 3. Make tax time easier –If you’ve self-audited your financial statements, filing small business taxes at year end will be a breeze.
 You also make things easier for your accountant, and save on the money that you have to pay them.